Your documentation should...

 - state why the disability qualifies the applicant for the testing accommodations requested

-- be typed or printed on official letterhead and signed by an evaluator qualified to make the diagnosis
+- signed by an evaluator qualified to make the diagnosis and recommendations

 RELATED INFORMATION: A school plan such as an Individualized Education Program (IEP) or a 504 plan summary is not sufficient to determine reasonable accommodations.
 If either of these documents include test results or other professional findings that establish a basis for services or accommodations, they may be submitted as part of a more comprehensive evaluative report.